IBT-learning/full-stack-software-engineering-2024/3-web-apis/assignments/web-final-project.md

 ### Requirements

-When I load the Home page, at least one API call should automatically happen to fetch data from one or more of these endpoints:
+When I load the Home page, at least one API call should automatically happen, which fetches data from one or more of these endpoints:

 - ` https://jsonplaceholder.typicode.com/posts` (this endpoint gets all 100 posts from the database)
 - `https://jsonplaceholder.typicode.com/posts/1` (change the number at the end to get a single blog post by its id)